Nevenall/Shift-X/System/01 Basics.md

 A long-term project is a good catch-all for dealing with any unusual player goal, including things that circumvent or change elements of the mechanics or the setting.

-### Faction Clocks
+### Agenda Clocks

-Each faction has a long-term goal.
-When the PCs have **downtime**, the GM ticks forward the faction clocks that they’re interested in.
+Organizations and off-screen villains can have long-term goals as well.
+Like an eight segment clock to "Escape Prison," or "Research Captured Alien Tech."
+When the PCs have **downtime**, the GM ticks forward the agenda clocks that they’re interested in.
 In this way, the world around the PCs is dynamic and things happen that they’re not directly connected to, changing the overall situation in the city and creating new opportunities and challenges.

-The PCs may also directly affect NPC faction clocks, based on the missions and scores they pull off.
-Discuss known faction projects that they might aid or interfere with, and also consider how a PC operation might affect the NPC clocks, whether the players intended it or not.
+The PCs may also directly affect NPC agenda clocks, based on how what they do.
+Discuss known agendas that they might aid or interfere with, and also consider how a PC operation might affect the NPC clocks, whether the players intended it or not.

 ## Action Roll

-When a player character does something challenging, we make an **action roll** to see how it turns out.
+When a player character does something challenging, make an **action roll** to see how it turns out.
 An action is challenging if there’s an obstacle to the PC’s goal that’s dangerous or troublesome in some way.
 We don’t make an action roll unless the PC is put to the test.
 If their action is something that we’d expect them to simply accomplish, then we don’t make an action roll.

 *Each game group will have their own ideas about what “challenging” means.
 This is good!
-It’s something that establishes the tone and style of your Blades series.*
+It’s something that establishes the tone and style of your game.*

 To make an action roll, we go through six steps.
 In play, they flow together somewhat, but let’s break each one down here for clarity.

 1. The player states their **goal** for the action.
-1. The player chooses the **action rating**.
+1. The player chooses the **action rating** and wether or not they want to use their super powers.
 1. The GM sets the **position** for the roll.
 1. The GM sets the **effect level** for the action.
 1. Add **bonus dice**.
-1. The player rolls the dice** and we judge the result.
+1. The player **rolls the dice** and we judge the result.

 ### 1. The Player States Their Goal

 Your goal is the concrete outcome your character will achieve when they overcome the obstacle at hand.
 Usually the character’s goal is pretty obvious in context, but it’s the GM’s job to ask and clarify the goal when necessary.

-*“You’re punching him in the face, right?
-Okay... what do want to get out of this?
-Do you want to take him out, or just rough him up so he’ll do what you want?”*
+> "You’re punching him in the face?
+Okay...what do want to get out of this?
+Do you want to take him out, or just rough him up so he’ll do what you want?”

 ### 2. The Player Chooses the Action Rating

 The player chooses which **action rating** to roll, following from what their character is doing on-screen.
-If you want to roll your {Skirmish} action, then get in a fight.
-If you want to roll your {Command} action, then order someone around.
+If you want to roll your {Fight} action, then get in a fight.
+If you want to roll your {Command} action, then inspire someone to follow you.
 You can’t roll a given action rating unless your character is presently performing that action in the fiction.

 ### 3. The GM Sets the Position